 One possible outcome is that we may see some participants consolidate, change their legal capital structure, or exit the marketplace altogether.
 For example, in New York, Berkshire Hathaway recently completed the demutualization of Medical Liability Mutual Insurance Company, and The Doctors Company is purchasing Hospitals Insurance Company, while other carriers are restructuring and using assessments to offset lost premium.
 We identify five monoline MPL insurers founded in 2013, none in 2014, one in 2015, five in 2016, and two in 2017.
 Meanwhile, only one has ceased ongoing operations during this period, due to declining capitalization.

 The MPL industry has faced a trend of declining reserve releases, rising loss ratios, declining premium growth, declining investment returns, and declining returns to surplus for many years.
-However, in 2017 the industry finally seemed to reach an inflection point, and preliminary results for 2018 through the first three quarters at least partially substantiate the supposition that these trends may now be reversing.
+However, in 2017 the industry finally seemed to reach an inflection point, and results for 2018 at least partially support the idea that these trends may now be reversing.

 The balance of this article presents a graphical overview of recent financial performance across MPL insurers and explains why their fortunes may be changing for the better, though difficult choices remain.